SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Evaluation

-We further develop two variants that replace the proposed $LDS$ with $information\ gain$ \cite{gain0} (w/o $LDS$) and $nearest\ neighbour\ accuracy$ \cite{sd} (w/o $LDS*$) in SS-shapelets, respectively.
-As the results in Table \ref{tab:ablation} show, they reduce the average accuracy of SS-shapelets by 5.2\% and 10.0\%, respectively, and also decrease clustering accuracy in most datasets (66 and 82).
-That demonstrates that the proposed $LDS$ of SS-shapelets is more suitable for the clustering objective and can effectively select representative shapelets.
+We further develop two variants that replace the proposed $LDS$ with $information\ gain$ \citep{gain0} (w/o $LDS$) and $nearest\ neighbour\ accuracy$ \citep{sd} (w/o $LDS*$) in SE-shapelets, respectively.
+As the results in Table \ref{tab:ablation} show, they reduce the average accuracy of SE-shapelets by 5.2\% and 10.0\%, respectively, and also decrease clustering accuracy in most datasets (66 and 82).
+That demonstrates that the proposed $LDS$ of SE-shapelets is more suitable for the clustering objective and can effectively select representative shapelets.

-Finally, we remove the shapelets from SS-shapelets and only use Spectral clustering for time series clustering (w/o shapelets).
-We can see that the clustering accuracy is reduced in 80 datasets, with the average clustering accuracy reduced by $30.4\%$; that shows the representative shapelets discovered by SS-shapelets significantly improves the performance of time series clustering.
+Finally, we remove the shapelets from SE-shapelets and only use Spectral clustering for time series clustering (w/o shapelets).
+We can see that the clustering accuracy is reduced in 80 datasets, with the average clustering accuracy reduced by $30.4\%$; that shows the representative shapelets discovered by SE-shapelets significantly improves the performance of time series clustering.